caseyshields/Orion/README.md

 #### Broadcast Interface

+**A: TATS is the preferred protocol, either ethernet or serial is fine.
+I'll still have a nice, modular API if anything is embedded.**

 - [ ] Some protocol over some socket?
     - need protocol definition
 - [ ] Link to TATS libraries?